South Regional ILDN Enterprise Awards.

 Known as The Oscars of Business Excellence, The Q Mark Award is the highest accolade an Irish business can achieve, given both the intense competition and the exacting standards required.
 Cork City Partnership can now relax in the knowledge that they are officially the Best Public Service in Ireland for Quality Management Systems.

-Irene Collins, Managing Director of The National Q Mark Awards said, “It is a privilege to see the work that the team in Cork City Partnership do getting recognition at the highest level.
-I’m sure this is acknowledgement for quality was what Jilian and the team were striving for!”
+Irene Collins, Managing Director of The National Q Mark Awards said, “It is a privilege to see the work that the team in Cork City Partnership do gets recognition at the highest level.
+I’m sure this acknowledgement for quality was what Jilian and the team were striving for!”

 Cork City Partnership

 Cork City Partnership is an organisation that supports communities, working collectively to meet local needs.
 Our aims are: